IsaacScript/isaacscript/docs/comments.md

 ### JSDoc Comments

-JSDoc is a specific type of block comment that has a [strictly defined format](https://jsdoc.app/about-getting-started.html).
+JSDoc is a type of block comment that has a [strictly defined format](https://jsdoc.app/about-getting-started.html).

 Like line comments, JSDoc comments can either be single-line or multi-line: